FK Arsenal Tivat: 2006–present

-After Montenegrin independence, FK Arsenal became a member of the Montenegrin Second League in its inaugural season (2006-07).
+After Montenegrin independence, FK Arsenal became a member of the Montenegrin Second League in its inaugural season (2006–07).
 With often relegations to the Montenegrin Third League, Arsenal spent ten seasons in the Second League until now.

 During this period, Arsenal won the Southern Region Cup three times (2009, 2010, 2011).

-In the 2021–22 season, Arsenal were placed in second place of the Montenegrin Second League, after which he defeated FK Podgorica in the playoffs and were promoted to the Montenegrin First League for the first time in its history.
+In the 2021–22 season, Arsenal were placed in second place of the Montenegrin Second League, after which they defeated FK Podgorica in the playoffs and were promoted to the Montenegrin First League for the first time in its history.